Cathleen Nesbitt: Personal life

-Nesbitt became the love of English poet Rupert Brooke in 1912, who wrote love sonnets to her.
+In 1912, Nesbitt became the love of English poet Rupert Brooke, who wrote love sonnets to her.
 They were engaged to be married, but he died in 1915 at age 27 of blood poisoning, the result of a bite from an infected mosquito while he served in the Royal Navy during World War I.

-Nesbitt lived for many years in the United States, but returned to the United Kingdom where she was appointed a Commander of the Order of the British Empire (CBE) in 1978.
+Nesbitt lived for many years in the United States, but returned to the United Kingdom, where she was appointed a Commander of the Order of the British Empire (CBE) in 1978.
 Her autobiography, A Little Love and Good Company, was published in 1973.

-After a career spanning over 80 years, Nesbitt died of natural causes at age 93 in London on 2 August 1982.
+Nesbitt died of natural causes at age 93 in London on 2 August 1982.